 In connection with the execution of the Business Combination Agreement, Marti entered into the Pre-Fund Subscription Agreement with the Pre-Fund Subscribers, pursuant to which the Pre-Fund Subscribers agreed to subscribe for and purchase from Marti their respective Pre-Fund Notes, which converted into Convertible Notes at Closing.
 One of the Pre-Fund Subscribers, Farragut, is an affiliate of a director of the Company and the Pre-Fund Subscription Agreement was unanimously approved by our Board.
-Farragut purchased \$15.0 million in Pre-Fund Notes, Sumed Equity purchased \$1.0 million in Pre-Fund Notes, and AutoTech Fund II, LP purchased \$0.5 million in Pre-Fund Notes.
+Farragut purchased \$1.0 million in Pre-Fund Notes, Sumed Equity purchased \$1.0 million in Pre-Fund Notes, European Bank for Reconstruction and Development purchased \$1.0 million in Pre-Fund Notes, and AutoTech Fund II, LP purchased \$0.5 million in Pre-Fund Notes